atbcb/usab-uswds/_ada-guides/chapter-6-toilet-rooms.md

 [[§404]({{ site.baseurl }}/ada/#ada-404)]

-Compartment doors must meet applicable requirements for doors, including the clear width (32\" min.), hardware, and opening force (5 lbs. max.).
+Compartment doors must meet applicable requirements for doors, including the clear width (32&Prime; minimum), hardware, and opening force (5 lbs. maximum).

 ![Toilet compartment with out-swinging door.
 Note: Doors cannot swing into the minimum compartment area specified.
 Detail of compartment door with pull on both sides on latch side.
 Notes: Door must be self-closing (gravity or spring hinges are typically used).
-The min. closing time for spring hinges is 1.5 seconds measured from a 70° open position to the closed position.
+The minimum closing time for spring hinges is 1.5 seconds measured from a 70 degrees open position to the closed position.
 Door pulls are required on both sides near the latch, 34 inches to 48 inches above the finish floor.]({{ site.baseurl }}{{ page.image-directory }}chapter6/toilet-rooms/59.png){: .img-large}

 {% include recommendation.html
-text= "Pulls should provide sufficient knuckle clearance (1½\" minimum) to facilitate gripping.
+text= "Pulls should provide sufficient knuckle clearance (1½&Prime; minimum) to facilitate gripping.
 Avoid hardware, including latches, that requires hand or finger dexterity, fine motor movement, or simultaneous actions."
 %}

 Compartment doors must meet maneuvering clearance requirements, but a